Mrsenior12/Mrsenior12/README.md

     - Power Platform (Power Bi, Power App, DataVerse)
     - Pyhon
     - SQL
+- 🛠 Working on Django-Rest API as part of an engineering thesis.
 - 📫 How to reach me?
 Write awiszniowski00@gmail.com